Balazs-D/Todo-list-two/README.md

 ### Description

-This is a simple application to create a to do list.
+Its a simple application to create a to do list.

 ### Features